Learning to Retrieve Videos by Asking Questions: Introduction

 Our key technical contribution is a multimodal question generator optimized with a novel Information-Guided Supervision (IGS).
 Unlike text-only question generators, our question generator operates on (i) the entire textual dialog history (if any) and (ii) previously retrieved top video candidates, which allows it to incorporate relevant visual and linguistic cues into the question generation process.
 Furthermore, our proposed IGS training objective enables our model to generate maximally informative questions, thus, leading to higher text-to-video retrieval accuracy.

 We validate our entire interactive framework \VRD on the Audio-Visual Scene Aware Dialog dataset (AVSD)~\cite{alamri2019audio} demonstrating that it outperforms all non-interactive methods by a substantial margin.
 Furthermore, compared to other strong dialog-based baselines, our approach requires fewer dialog rounds to achieve similar or even better results.
 We also demonstrate that our approach generalizes to the real-world scenarios involving interactions with real humans, thus, indicating its effectiveness and generality.
-Lastly, we thoroughly ablate different design choices of our interactive video retrieval framework to inspire future work in this area.
+Lastly, we thoroughly ablate different design choices of our interactive video retrieval framework.